 Transfer upon Supervening Indictment.
 An appearance bond or release order issued following the filing of a felony complaint in justice court will automatically be transferred to a criminal case in superior court after an indictment is filed that alleges the same charges.

 Filing and Custody of Appearance Bonds and Security.
-A defendant must file an appearance bond and security with the clerk of the court in which a case is pending or the court in which the initial appearance is held.
-If the case is transferred to another court, the transferring court also must transfer any appearance bond and security.
+A defendant must file an appearance bond and security, if ordered, with the clerk of the court in which a case is pending or the court in which the initial appearance is held.
+If the case is transferred to another court, the transferring court must transfer any appearance bond and security.

 Forfeiture Procedure.

 Arrest Warrant and Notice to Surety.
-If the court is informed that the defendant has violated a condition of an appearance bond, it may issue a warrant for the person’s arrest.
+If the court is informed that the defendant has violated a condition of an appearance bond, it may issue a warrant for the defendant’s arrest.
 No later than 10 days after the warrant’s issuance, the court must notify the surety, in writing or electronically, that the warrant was issued.

 Hearing and Notice.
 After issuing the arrest warrant, the court must set a hearing within a reasonable time, no later than 120 days after it issued the warrant, requiring the parties and any surety to show cause why the bond should not be forfeited.
 The court must notify the parties and any surety of the hearing in writing or electronically.
 The forfeiture hearing may be combined with a Rule 7.5(d) hearing.